Travel outside Australia

 When you leave

-If you’re eligible for Disability Support Pension outside Australia, your rate of payment may change.
+If you’re eligible for DSP outside Australia, your rate of payment may change.
 This depends on how long you’ve been away and your personal situation.

 If you travel overseas under an international social security agreement the agreement tells you how much you get.